Navneetkishore1/payconiq-assignment/README.md

     GET /api/stocks/{id}/history - To get price history for stock by id PATCH /api/stocks/{id} - To update particular stock price.
-    POST /api/stocks - Add new Stock to application
+    POST /api/stocks - Add new Stock to application DELETE /api/stocks/{id} - Delete the stock by id

 How to build and start server